 Reading Abbey was closed by King Henry VIII along with all other abbeys in England.
 They were closed because Henry left the Catholic church and created the new Church of England.
 Abbeys were not part of this new religion.

-After the Abbey's closure some buildings survived when they could be re-used for another purpose.
+After the Abbey's closure in 1539 some buildings survived when they could be re-used for another purpose.
 However most of the Abbey was stripped of its valuable building material.
 Lead from the roofs was stripped off and sold and good quality stone was taken to be reused in Reading and beyond.

 During the English Civil War Royalist troops occupied Reading in 1642 and used the walls of the ruined church and dormitory to create fortifications.
 In some places holes were smashed through the walls to give a clear line of fire - you can still see these today.